JesseAtSZ/JesseAtSZ/README.md

 ![header](https://github.com/JesseAtSZ/JesseAtSZ/blob/main/icon/header.png)

 ### Glad to see you here!
-I'm Jesse, a full-time database developer, specializing in building **middleware for database**.
-With great enthusiasm and pursuit of designing systems that are light yet powerful, distributed yet synchronized, I keep on blogging about the world behind the screen, which involves system designs, databases, middleware, servers, optimisation as well as promising technologies.
+*I'm Jesse, a full-time database developer, specializing in building middleware for database.
+With great enthusiasm and pursuit of designing systems that are light yet powerful, distributed yet synchronized, I keep on blogging about the world behind the screen, which involves system designs, databases, middleware, servers, optimisation as well as promising technologies.*

 ## Rapidfire
 <table><tr><td valign="top" width="50%">